 Finally, here are some Excel functions without arguments.

-Thank you for being us today.
-If you want to learn more about the functions, check our definitive guide.
+Thank you for being with us today.
+If you want to learn more about the functions, check out our definitive guide.